ita27rmp100/studyTimer/README.md

 # studyTimer
-basic counter to help students focus more and be carful with their time.
+basic tool to help students focus more and be carful with their time ...